chriha/pro-cli/README.md

 ### Configuration
 Every pro-cli project has its own [`pro-cli.json`](pro-cli.json) file which you can change to your needs.
 Add whole installation processes or single commands.
+The `docker-compose.yml` is the default configuration for the services and should not be overwritten.
+Instead you should create your own `docker-compose.local.yml`, which can extend the default.

 ### Completions